Andreribas15/new-site-andre/_posts/2022-01-20-tse-cogita-banir-telegram-no-brasil-para-combater-fake-news-nas-eleições.md

 ## **Versão em Inglês (English Version)**

+# TSE considers banning Telegram in Brazil to fight fake news in elections

 After repeated attempts to contact Telegram representatives, the [](https://www.tse.jus.br/)[Tribunal Superior Eleitoral](https://www.tse.jus.br/) (TSE) is considering banning the messenger in Brazil as a measure to combat fake news in the 2022 Elections.

 But the attempt to contact was frustrated.
 According to [Valor Econômico](https://valor.globo.com/politica/noticia/2022/01/18/sem-resposta-do-telegram-tse-estuda-medidas-contra-fake-news-nas-eleicoes-e-possibilidade-de-o-congresso-banir-plataforma-do-brasil.ghtml), spokespersons for the TSE confirmed that the letter was sent to two emails, but there was no response.